secretstartups/handbook/business-technology/enterprise-applications/guides/product-catalog/index.html.md

 {: .alert .alert-warning}

 1. `Rate Plan Name`
-    - This is the customer facing name of the SKU
+    - This is the customer facing name of the SKU.
+The `Rate Plan Name` should be be in the format of `Deployment type - Name`.
+Some examples:
+   1. `Self Managed - Ultimate`
+   1. `SaaS - Ultimate`
+   1. `Dedicated - Ultimate`
 1. `Rate Plan Charge Description`
     - For webstore checkout, this is a short description displayed to customers
     - For sales-assisted, this is a short description of the product displayed when quoting